FudaWiki/fudawiki-files/hanafuda/games/mushi.md

 ## Wild Card
 In Mushi, the ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Lightning card serves as a wild card, and can be used to capture any other individual card except another [![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow](/en/hanafuda/suits/willow).

-If it is dealt to the field at game setup, **it must be captured by the first non-Willow card drawn from the deck**.
+If it is on the field, **it must be captured by the first non-Willow card drawn from the deck**.

+If it is dealt on a player's hand, that player **may use it to capture a non-Willow card** during any of their turns.

+If it is drawn from the deck, **it must capture a non-Willow card on the field.**.
+If there are no non-Willow cards on the field, then it is discarded onto the field, to be captured later.

 If, however, the ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Lightning card is the last to be drawn from the deck, **it captures all remaining cards in play**.